andylokandy/gpt-4-search/README.md

 # GPT-4 with Search

-A simple command-line GPT-4 repl that can use Google to search for the lastest information.
-Its purpose is to demonstrate how a plugin system can be integrated into an LLM like GPT-4.
+This is a command-line GPT-4 REPL that utilizes Google to search for the latest information.
+Its main objective is to showcase how a plugin system can be integrated into an LLM such as GPT-4.

 ## Usage